act-now-coalition/act-now-template/README.md

    Upon creating the app, you will get the _Client ID_ of the GitHub OAuth App.
 You will also need to create a _Client secret_ before the next step (the client secret can only be seen once, make sure to store it securely).

 2. Go to the project in Vercel.
-Go to _Settings → Environment Variables_ and create the following environment variables (for the _Preview_ environment if you use `develop` to edit the CMS content).
+Go to _Settings → Environment Variables_ and create the following environment variables (for the _Production_ environment if you use `develop` to edit the CMS content).

    ```env
    ORIGIN=act-now-template.vercel.app